 The Assistant Arts Professor of Stage Management/Head of Management Training is responsible for instructing, advising and mentoring BFA students in the Production and Design Studio.
-This full-time position includes five courses per year.
-Courses include Introductory Stage Management, Stage Management I, II & III, as well as one class from among: Touring Stage Management, Calling, Corporate Event Management, etc. The Assistant Arts Professor will conduct weekly “check in” meetings with management students on current projects.
+This full-time position teaches five courses per year.
+Courses include Introductory Stage Management, Stage Management I, II & III.
+As well as one class from among: Touring Stage Management, Calling, Corporate Event Management, etc. The Assistant Arts Professor will conduct weekly “check in” meetings with management students on current projects.
 They advise students on selecting internships, developing their portfolios, and discussing career goals.
 We are actively seeking applicants that have a commitment to equity-forward teaching practices and who recognize and embrace the values of inclusivity and diversity, both in the classroom and in the field.

 The Assistant Arts Professor will mentor students as they work as assistants, stage managers, and production stage managers on departmental productions.
 They will assist the Studio Head in determining appropriate production assignments for each student.
 The Assistant Arts Professor will attend production meetings and occasional rehearsals (including tech and dress rehearsals) to guide student managers through the production process.
 They may also facilitate communication between the student manager, the director, Production Manager or other collaborators.
 Following each production, the Assistant Arts Professor will provide feedback to the students who have completed production assignments in the management area.

-QUALIFICATIONS (REQUIRED): University teaching experience; MFA or equivalent professional experience; Membership in Actors Equity Association (preferred).
-Interested candidates should submit a cover letter including a statement of teaching philosophy and practice relevant to this position, curriculum vitae/resume and three letters of recommendation.
-Application can be submitted to https://apply.interfolio.com/68544.
+QUALIFICATIONS: REQUIRED: University teaching experience; MFA or equivalent professional experience; Membership in Actors Equity Association (preferred).
+Interested candidates should submit:

 ● Cover letter